Sibanye-Stillwater to cut PGM output by up to 60,000 oz/year - Miningmx

 “Now is absolutely the time to look for new opportunities, new acquisitions,” said Froneman who added, however the company wasn’t working on a specific deal at the moment.

-He also said he didn’t fear for the firm’s Keliber mine in Finland which is scheduled to produce its first lithium this year.
+He also said he didn’t fear for the firm’s Keliber mine in Finland which is only scheduled to produce third party lithium next year, and from its own resources in 2026.
 Given its location to Europe, buyers would be prepared to pay a premium for the mineral that China currently controls, he said.